 Living on the west coast of Canada, I guess a lot my pictures are bound to have water featured in them.

 Night photography is another passion.
-During long time exposures, camera sensors do a great job of picking up light that our eyes don’t see, often resulting in surreal scenes.
+During long time exposures, camera sensors do a great job of picking up light that our eyes don’t see, often resulting in surreal and magical scenes.

 I don’t believe that photos need to be perfect.
 They don’t even have to be focused, straight, or properly exposed.
 They are at their very best when they simply make you wish that you were there.

-Please contact me if you have photographic needs or ideas in mind.
+Please contact me if you have a photoshoot or project in mind.

 Rob Plenert – ‘asviewedfrommars’